 "I didn't mean any harm love, you know that," Cerwyn said and turned to Gwen.
 "What did you do to the boy, you harlot."

 "I didn't do anything at all Cerwyn, you should know better.
-I just pointed something out to him and tried to make him behave somewhat, that's all," she said.
+I just pointed him in the direction of his best interests, that's all," she said.

 "You're lying through your teeth Gwenllian Kyffin, you've been pulling me this way and that all damn day," Rhys said.
 He pointed an accusing finger at Gwenllian.
 "That thing over there has somehow convinced herself that she is my own personal cupid and has been bullying me about this new person who moved here."

-"I do not care about her intentions, I want her to stop.
+"I do not care about intentions.
 I am tired of being the project!
-I am not a tragic homosexual and I am in no mood to run after some boy I have never met, seen from within three feet or even spoken to.
+I am not a tragic homosexual and I am in no mood to run after some man I have never met, seen from within three feet or even spoken to.
 He could be an imbecile, a bastard, a criminal, an emotional cripple, heterosexual, a basket case, married, a female in disguise or any combination thereof!"
 Rhys said, his voice rising in pitch steadily until he had to take a deep breath.

 Cerwyn and Gwenllian stared at him blankly, not moving a muscle.
-Finally, Cerwyn cleared his throat.
+Finally, Gwen cleared her throat.

 "I see you, um, feel rather strongly about this."